zpalm/java-project-13-zuzanna-radek-mateusz-radek-przemek/README.md

-# Invoices System #
+# Invoicing Service #

-Invoices System is a simple accounting application with possibility to manage invoices.
+Invoicing Service is a simple accounting application with possibility to manage invoices.
 There are multiple implementations of databases.
 You can use REST,  SOAP or simple front-end to communicate with application.
 Application is licensed by [MIT](https://opensource.org/licenses/mit-license.php)